-The petition (H 3928), which would allow the authorization of up to 12 new charter schools, or enrollment expansions in existing charter scho…
+The Ballot Question 2 initiative would allow the creation of up to 12 new charter schools, or enrollment expansions in existing charter scho…

 A report from the American Civil Liberties Union of Massachusetts found marijuana arrests disproportionately affect African-Americans.

 James Gavin Reardon, Jr. represented a range of clients, from the murder suspect who had horns on his head, to the Catholic Diocese of Worce…

 MassHealth is the insurance program that frequently needs supplemental appropriations.

 Firefighters from four towns worked together Thursday afternoon to put out a barn fire in East Longmeadow.

 This November, you’ll vote on the future of public education in Mass.
 On Thursday, dozens showed support for public schools.

 A “yes” vote on Question 4 does more than legalize recreational marijuana- it also sets up a new structure for how the drug will be taxed.